Parelia/Parelia/README.md

 - 👋 Hi, I’m @Parelia
 - 👀 I’m interested in game programming
 - 🌱 I’m currently studying Computer Engineering at Università degli Studi di Padova
-- 💞️ I’m looking to collaborate with Elon Musk, that bot deserves an update
+- 💞️ I’m looking to collaborate with Elon Musk, that bot deserves an update...
 - 📫 How to reach me: eliparu02@gmail.com

 <!---